-Tasks and commands Table 5-1
+Table 5-1 Tasks and commands

-Task Commands that perform the task Register a database with the recovery catalog Before using RMAN with a recovery catalog, register the target database in the recovery catalog.
+Task ommands that perform the task Register a database with the recovery catalog Before using RMAN with a recovery catalog, register the target database in the recovery catalog.
 To register, start and mount the target database but do not open it.
 At the RMAN prompt, issue a register database command.
 Reset the incarnation in the recovery catalog The reset database command directs RMAN to create a new database incarnation record in the recovery catalog.